 List of the Lectures

-29th (2016): Joel Ortega Dopico, Address at the International Dinner at the 2017 General Assembly in Indianapolis, IN.
+29th (2017): Joel Ortega Dopico, Address at the International Dinner at the 2017 General Assembly in Indianapolis, IN; To download the transcript, click here.

 Reverend Joel Ortega Dopico is President of the Cuban Council of Churches and Pastor of the Presbyterian Reformed Church of Cuba.
 Originally from Cardenas, Matanzas, Cuba, he studied at the Protestant Theological Seminary of Cuba at Matanzas, graduating in 1997 with a Bachelor’s degree, and in 2002 with a Master’s degree.